 PATH in the wrapper script, if desired, and the directory can also be inspected by any applications that wish to check if the extra executables are available (they can then fail gracefully).

 A consumer snap can link to libraries shared by a producer snap:

 slots: lib0-1604: interface: content content: lib0-1604 read: - $SNAP/lib

 plugs: lib0-1604: interface: content content: lib0-1604 target: $SNAP/extra-libs

-When the two interfaces are connected the consumer snap can link to libraries from
+After connecting the interface, the consumer snap can link to libraries from

 $SNAP/extra-libs.
 The directory can be added to

-content attribute can be anything, it is good practice (and required when sharing content between snap publishers) to follow the form
+content attribute can be anything, but it is good practice to follow the form

 gnome-3-26-1604 to denote the full GNOME 3.26 platform libraries and supporting files built on Ubuntu 16.04 LTS.